UserUnknownFactor/filetranslate/README.md

 stage:
   -i                   Initialize translation files
-  -u                   Update translation files for new strings -ocr                 Perform text recognition for images -t                   Perform initial string translation -tu                  Perform translation of new strings -fix                 Revert replacement tags and apply translation_dictionary_out to translation -cut [N]             Add cut-mark character after N-letters or N-pixels in the given font, if N>128 -a [mode]            Apply translation to original files (default: 1: skip existing, 2:replace; apply dictionary_out to 4:
+  -u                   Update translation files for new strings -ocr [OPT]           Perform text recognition for images (1: default, 2: invert, 4: binarize; can be sum) -t                   Perform initial string translation -tu                  Perform translation of new strings -fix                 Revert replacement tags and apply translation_dictionary_out to translation -cut [N]             Add cut-mark character after N-letters or N-pixels in the given font, if N>128 -a [mode]            Apply translation to original files (1: skip existing (def), 2:replace; apply dictionary_out to 4:
                        strings, 8: attributes; 16: all file content; can be sum) -cmp                 Make translations from two language versions (root and to_compare folders)